top of page

 The Additional Buyers Stamp Duty (ABSD) can be the biggest hurdle facing property investors.

-So....
-Is there a “loophole“ or a way around it?
+So... is there a “loophole“ or a way around it?

 Here are some legal ways to save on ABSD and get started on owning your second or subsequent property: